grjsmith/practical_strategy_for_technologists/Chapter5.md

 ## Conclusion

-These and some of the ancient greek strategies are the most ancient recorded.
-Yet many of them are applicable to common problems we find in our product and tech organisations today.
+The strategies listed in this chapter are some of the most ancient record and yet all of them can have modern applications with a little thought.

+The strategists enemies are the problems that need to be solved.
+The terrain the strategist operates on is knowledge, intellectial positions, opinion and feelings.